MrzAhmadi/SuperActivity/README.md

-# DEPRICATED!!!
-DO NOT USE IT
+# DEPRECATED!!!
+THIS REPOSITORY IS NOT MAINTAINED
-# SuperActivity
+## SuperActivity

 A library with a Collections of usage methods inside Activity Class <br/>